private-octopus/picoquic/doc/howto_use_external_event_manager.md

 2. Set them to non-blocking mode.
 3. Register read events with the event manager so that the loop is notified when datagrams arrive.

-Your callback should read all available packets.
-Picoquic accepts full datagrams (including coalesced QUIC packets).
+Your callback should read all available packets, defined as the entire payload of an UDP packet (it might include several coalesced QUIC packets).
 For each datagram, call `picoquic_incoming_packet_ex` with the raw bytes, source/destination addresses, interface index (if available), ECN bits, and the current timestamp (`picoquic/packet.c:2369`).

 ### Example: Read Callback Skeleton